sleepingkiwi/jonathanbaggaley/src/work/screen.md

 ---
 layout: layouts/work
 tags: work
-title: Screen
+title: Screenz
 projectDate: 2014-2015
+description: >-
-description: The final images from my PhD.
+  The final images from my PhD.
 Together with the previous project ‘Sitting’ these photographs form the practice element of my research and are integral to my thesis.
 Please contact me if you would like to access the written thesis which is titled ‘Figuring the photographic portrait studio as a psychic apparatus’

+  *Want to add a second paragraph but not sure about it....*
 projectContent:
   - name: 01.jpg
     image: